BitTorrent Price Hits $0.0005 on Top Exchanges (BTTOLD)

 About BitTorrent

-BitTorrent was first traded on January 20th, 2019.
+BitTorrent’s genesis date was January 20th, 2019.
 BitTorrent’s total supply is 990,000,000,000 tokens.
+BitTorrent’s official Twitter account is @bittorrent and its Facebook page is accessible here.
 The official message board for BitTorrent is blog.bittorrent.com.
+The Reddit community for BitTorrent is https://reddit.com/r/bittorrenttoken and the currency’s Github account can be viewed here.
 BitTorrent’s official website is www.bittorrent.com/btt.
-BitTorrent’s official Twitter account is @bittorrent and its Facebook page is accessible here.
-The Reddit community for BitTorrent is https://reddit.com/r/bittorrenttoken and the currency’s Github account can be viewed here.

 In 2018, BitTorrent Protocol reached a strategic partnership with TRON Blockchain Protocol.
 On July 24, 2018 TRON has successfully acquired BitTorrent and all BitTorrent products.